Click To Read More

 Heading to the western side of the island is rather tricky as the roads are few and far between, but there’s one road in particular that has become something of a must-do for tourists.

-Parking up and scanning the sky with a pair of binoculars (link to my favourite optics) opens up opportunities to see golden eagles soaring overhead while the shoreline is a favourite spot for otters on the prowl for their next meal.
+Parking up and scanning the sky with a pair of binoculars opens up opportunities to see golden eagles soaring overhead, while the shoreline is a favourite spot for otters on the prowl for their next meal.

 There’s also a good chance of seeing red deer in the hills that surround Hushinish (especially in autumn during the rutting season), and the sea is a favoured place for seals, dolphins, and minke whales.